pfunk-ml/VisionProjectKrang/Documentation/Setup.md

    4. Build the code.
 This can be done simply by

       * Run CMake to generate Makefile
-         $ cd path/to/alvarCode/
+         $ cd path/to/alvarCode/build
-         $ cmake .
+         $ cmake ..

       * Run make for compilation.
 All binaries executables go to bin/ folder.
-         $ cd path/to/alvarCode/
+         $ cd path/to/alvarCode/build
          $ make

       Note: After making any changes to files, 'cmake' need not be re-run. 'make' should be run.
 If new files are created then changes may be needed to make to CMakeLists.txt file.

-   5. Set the parameters
+   5. Set the parameters in config.json

    6. Now you can run the script:
+        $ cd path/to/alvarCode

-         ./visionClient.sh
+        $ ./visionClient.sh

    6. You should be done.